This page documents the latest, unreleased version of Buildbot. For documentation for released versions, see http://docs.buildbot.net/.

 Once a SlaveBuilder is available, the Builder pulls one or more BuildRequests off its incoming queue.
 (It may pull more than one if it determines that it can merge the requests together; for example, there may be multiple requests to build the current HEAD revision).
 These requests are merged into a single Build instance, which includes the SourceStamp that describes what exact version of the source code should be used for the build.
 The Build is then randomly assigned to a free SlaveBuilder and the build begins.

-The behaviour when BuildRequests are merged can be customized, Merging Build Requests.
+The behaviour when BuildRequests are merged can be customized, Collapsing Build Requests.

 The buildmaster maintains a central Status object, to which various status plugins are connected.
 Through this Status object, a full hierarchy of build status objects can be obtained.